matcoelhos/keras-yolo3/README.md

 ## Introduction

-A Keras implementation of YOLOv3 (Tensorflow backend) inspired by [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).
+An update of the Keras implementation of YOLOv3 (Tensorflow backend) from [qqwweee](https://github.com/qqwweee/keras-yolo3), inspired by [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).

 ---